• Skip to primary navigation

 Parkinson’s and MeRT

 Here at the Brain Treatment Center, we offer MeRT for Parkinson’s Disease.
-MeRT is a unique and improved version of TMS (Transcranial Magnetic Stimulation) and is a much more individualized approach to brain modulation, tailored to the patient’s needs based on frequency, location, and power used.
-TMS modulates the brain’s electrical activity by using magnetic fields which pass through the scalp from an electromagnetic coil.
+MeRT is an emerging technology that’s a unique and improved version of TMS (Transcranial Magnetic Stimulation) and is a much more individualized approach to brain modulation, tailored to the patient’s needs based on frequency, location, and power used.
+TMS modulates the brain’s electrical activity by using magnetic fields that pass through the scalp from an electromagnetic coil.

 While the neuromodulation equipment used in the MeRT process is FDA-cleared for the treatment of depression that has been resistant to medications, it may also be used off-label for other disorders in the practice of medicine.
 These include Parkinson’s disease, Dementia, and other brain-related conditions.
 Additionally, this treatment is non-invasive and pain-free.